International Travel

 For emergency services in Trinidad and Tobago, dial: 999 for police or 990 for Fire/EMS.

 Ambulance services are not widely available, and training and availability of emergency responders may be below U.S. standards.
 Public ambulance service is limited and often has slow response times due to low availability and high demand.
-There are private ambulance services.
-The patient has to pay prior to receiving the service.
+There are private ambulance services, which require payment before transportation.

 See this page for a list of private air and regular ambulance services in Trinidad and Tobago.